Caroline Sturdy Colls: Archaeological studies

 Sturdy Colls led a team of archeologists in the most recent excavations on the grounds of the Treblinka extermination camp Museum, resulting in the discovery of several floor tiles believed to have been used in the lining of the gas chambers.
 The tiles were made by Dziewulski & Lange ceramic factory in Opoczno.
 Her discovery became a subject of the Smithsonian film made for television.
 Approval for a limited archaeological study was issued for the first time in 2010 to a British team from Staffordshire using non-invasive technology and Lidar remote sensing notably, because neither the authorities nor the Jewish religious leaders in Poland allowed excavations at the camp out of respect for the dead.
 Sturdy Colls analyzed soil resistance at the site with ground-penetrating radar.
 Features that appeared to be structural were found, two of which were thought to be the remains of the gas chambers, and therefore the study was allowed to continue.

 The archaeological team discovered three new mass graves.
 At the site of the previously unknown foundations several yellow tiles were unearthed, pressed with a symbol D✡L resembling a “Star of David”.
 The logo was soon identified as the pierced mullet star belonging to the Polish ceramics factory from Opoczno founded by Jan Dziewulski and brothers Józef and Władysław Lange.
 It was therefore not the Star of David as reported by the Israeli Ynet News service which made the announcement.
 The tiles located by the ground-penetrating radar were claimed to provide the first physical evidence of the existence of the gas chambers in Camp Two.
-For her work, Sturdy Colls was awarded a medal of honor by Treblinka extermination camp Museum.
+For her work, Sturdy Colls was awarded the 2025 Dan David Prize and a medal of honor by Treblinka extermination camp Museum.